List of Olympic medalists in figure skating: Team event

+Multiple medals

-Most medals
+Most medals won

-Gillis Grafström earned the most medals in a single event: four medals, three of which gold, in men's singles.
-The only other skaters to have earned three golds in a single discipline are Sonja Henie in ladies' singles and Irina Rodnina in pairs.

-Counting multiple events, Tessa Virtue and Scott Moir hold the record for the most medals, with a total of five medals including two golds in ice dance and one team event gold.
-Evgeni Plushenko earned four medals, including a gold in men's singles and a team event gold.

-Figure skaters who won three or more medal at the Olympics are listed below:
+Skaters who have won three or more Olympic medals are listed below.

-Multiple golds
+Multiple gold medals

-The only skaters with three consecutive titles are Gillis Grafström in men's singles, Sonja Henie in ladies' singles, and Irina Rodnina in pairs.
+The only skaters with three consecutive titles are Gillis Grafström in men's singles, Sonja Henie in women's singles, and Irina Rodnina in pairs.
 The most consecutive titles in ice dance is two, which has only been achieved by Oksana Grishuk and Evgeny Platov.
-In addition, one ladies' singles skater, three men's singles skaters, and five pairs skaters have earned consecutive titles.
+In addition, one women's singles skater, three men's singles skaters, and five pair skaters have earned consecutive titles.
 Two ice dancers and three pair skaters have earned non-consecutive titles.

-Five skaters have won Olympic gold medals in multiple events.
+Six skaters have won Olympic gold medals in multiple events.
 Evgeni Plushenko won gold in men's singles in 2006 and team event gold in 2014.
-Tatiana Volosozhar and Maxim Trankov were the first skaters to win multiple events at a single Olympics, winning both pairs and the team event.
+Tatiana Volosozhar and Maxim Trankov were the first skaters to win multiple events at a single Olympics, winning in both pairs and the team event.
 Tessa Virtue and Scott Moir matched this feat four years later, earning golds in ice dance and the team event.
+Nathan Chen won gold in both men's singles and the team event in 2022.